Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_16.md

 Run the app.
 Look at how little code we needed to add maps support to our app.

-AngularJS has a huge eco system full of great directives like the angular-google-maps one.
+Angular 1 has a huge eco system full of great directives like the angular-google-maps one.

 {{/template}}